 Here’s one more reason to visit Port St. Joe, Florida—Gulf County Taco Week!

 And to take it one step better is the opportunity for visitors to win prizes.
-Print out passports found at VisitGulf.com/TacoWeek and visit at least one of the participating restaurants during Taco Week, May 2-8.
-Get your passport stamped at each restaurant, fill out the form and drop it off at the Gulf County Welcome Center (150 Captain Fred’s Place in Port St. Joe) by May 11, 2020, for a chance to win.
+Print out passports found at VisitGulf.com/TacoWeek and visit at least one of the participating restaurants during Taco Week in May.
+Get your passport stamped at each restaurant, fill out the form and drop it off at the Gulf County Welcome Center (150 Captain Fred’s Place in Port St. Joe) for a chance to win.
 For official rules, visit the Taco Week website.

 Wondering what these restaurants offer?
 We’re offering you a taste of what to expect.